Protect a diversity of wildlife by becoming a backyard wildlife sanctuary manager

 Suet can attract a diversity of birds in the winter

 Not all suet is the same.
-Consider making your own suet or consider buying suet from Wild Birds Unlimited, keeping it in the freezer, and keeping it covered to avoid mold growth.
+Consider making your own suet or consider buying suet from Wild Birds Unlimited.

-Suet is attractive to starlings so in order to avoid feeding starlings (and going through a lot of suet fast), feeders like "The Suet Palace" will exlude starlings but allow for smaller birds like Townsend's Warbler, Ruby-Crowned Kinglets, and Orange-Crowned Warbler to enter and exit the feeder as they choose.
-These less common feeder birds might even stick aroud all winter and feed on your suet.
+Suet is attractive to starlings and starlings are not a species we want in our sanctuary.
+Consider feeders like "The Suet Palace" that exludes starlings but allows for smaller birds like Dark-eyed-Junco, Song Sparrow, Bushtit, Black-capped-Chickadee, Chestnut-backed Chickadee, Red-breasted Nuthatch, Townsend's Warbler, Ruby-Crowned Kinglets, and Orange-Crowned Warbler to enter and exit the feeder as they choose.
+Less common feeder birds like the warblers might even stick aroud all winter and feed on your suet.